ML-PSE/DAPCOR--Digital_Assistant_for_Plant_Control_Room/README.md

 ![DAPCOR in Plant Control Room Illustration](/img/DAPCOR_usageIllustration.jpg)

-DAPCOR is created for plant managers and plant operators  reduces the barrier to access of information and advanced data analysis; get your process data analytics at your fingertips; no more having to open dashboards or trending tools just to get some quick information;
+DAPCOR - created for plant managers and plant operators - reduces the barrier to access of information and advanced data analysis.
+Users can ask their queries in their natural language, and DAPCOR will fecth and process relevant data as needed and provide appropriate answer.
+The idea is that if you are in a plant control room and you want to know something, you should not have to go to your computer and open dashboards or trending tools just to get some quick information - DAPCOR should be able to do that for you.
+(Not replacing the dashboard and trending but make ther results more accessinble.)
-allows plant managers or plant operators perform data analytics in their natural language

 Sample questions that DAPCOR is being designed to answer:

 - Are all my sensors healthy?
 - What's the forecast for the site power consumption for the week?
-- Which valvs are approaching end of their life span?
+- Which valves are approaching end of their life span?
-- Are ther any active alerts in any of my plant dashboards?
+- Are ther any active or pending alerts in any of my plant dashboards?
+- Anything unusual going on in my plant?
+- Is my plant operating efficiently?

 ## Tool Demo: